godotengine/godot-docs/classes/class_control.rst

 - void **release_focus** **(** **)**

 Give up the focus.
-No other control will be able to receive keyboard input.
+No other control will be able to receive input.

 ----